 Teen charged in Morgan State University mass shooting, second suspect identified

 BALTIMORE -- A 17-year-old boy has been arrested in connection with the shooting of five people last week on the campus of Morgan State University in Baltimore, police said Friday.
-A second suspect was also identified.
+A second suspect has been identified, too.

 Police also released an image of 18-year-old Jovan Williams, who is wanted in connection to the shooting.

-Police consider Williams "armed and dangerous," and ask anyone who comes in contact with him to call 911 immediately.
+Police consider Williams "armed and dangerous."
+Anyone who comes in contact with him to call 911 immediately, according to authorities.

-"BPD has been working tirelessly on the investigation into this incident and are grateful for the many partners that assisted us in identifying and capturing one of our suspects," said BPD Commissioner Richard Worley.
+"BPD has been working tirelessly on the investigation into this incident and are grateful for the many partners that assisted us in identifying and capturing one of our suspects," Baltimore Police Commissioner Richard Worley said.
 "We will not rest until Williams is in custody.
 While this arrest cannot undo the damage and trauma caused that day, it is my hope that it can bring some peace and justice to the victims, the Morgan community and our city."

+Students who spoke to WJZ Friday were relieved at the news of the suspects.
+However, freshman Lorraine Coleman was surprised to learn about the young age of the suspects.

+"The fact they were able to have their hands on a gun and be able to walk on campus, harm people—it's sad to see that it would be someone so young," Coleman said.

-Washington D.C.
-Metro police and Federal law enforcement agencies helped Baltimore police identify and locate the suspects from surveillance video from the incident, police said.
+Washington's Metro Police Department and Federal law enforcement agencies helped Baltimore Police identify and locate the suspects from surveillance video from the incident, police said.

-It was not immediately clear if there are further suspects or people of interest.
+It was not immediately clear if investigators had further suspects or people of interest.

 The shooting happened shortly after the crowning of Mr. and Ms. Morgan State University, a kickoff to homecoming week events at the school.